Keviannn/nvim/README.md

 ## Screenshot

-Example of real working with this setup for the oficial Laravel course.
+Example of real working with this setup.

 ![nvim hpc](./example.png)